cmcilhenny/cmcilhenny.github.io/_posts/2014-06-26-what-is-nodejs.md

 ---
 layout: post
-title: What is nodejs
+title: Blocking and NodeJs
 ---

-<h4>In early 2012 I read about Code Academy and their Code Year.
+<h4>In early 2012 I read about Code Academy's Code Year.
 I was interested, and started learning JavaScript.
-A year and a half later, I felt quite confident in declaring a variable and possibly creating a while loop.
+A year and a half later, I was confident in declaring a variable and maybe creating a while loop.
 Not much, but I was hooked!
-I love making things AND I love learning.
-I've been learning programming with more determination in the last few months and decided to tackle NodeJs.
+I love learning and making.
+I've been learning to code with more determination in the last few months and decided to tackle NodeJs.
 Below is a breakdown of how I started learning Node and improving my understanding of JavaScript.</h4>

 ##What is Node?